 No, the level of radiation coming from uranium glass is very low.
 The level of radiation coming from ceramics with uranium glazes can be much higher than glassware but they are still safe to handle.
 A person could use these items as they were intended but we personally do not recommend that as small amounts of uranium could be ingested over time, which could have adverse health effects on the person.
 Our recommendation is to treat these items as collection pieces which can be on display.

 Uranium ore can be safely stored in a container such as a display case or a sample jar.
 Radiation will still be detected from a Geiger counter because uranium ore has a couple different isotopes mixed in with it from the uranium decay chain that emit a small amount of gamma radiation.
 Because uranium ore has a tiny bit of natural radium mixed in, the ore will emit radon gas.
 If that is a concern you can keep the sample sealed in a container or have in an area that has good air circulation.
 The level of radon gas is very minimal and harmless.
-Uranium glass and ceramics that have used uranium in the glazes can be safely displayed in a glass or plastic display case.
-Glass and plastic will block most of the alpha and beta radiation coming from these items.

 The radioactivity is measured in CPM (counts per minute).
 Its the rate at which energy emited from radioactive decay is measured.
 Everytime a decay happens in a radioactive element a particle is emitted.
 This can be in the form of alpha, beta or gamma radiation.
 The reading in CPM is a combination of all these particles hitting the detector and added together.
 With some items gamma measurements will be made and posted with the item.